Kalvar/ios-BPN-NeuralNetwork/README.md

 ios-BPN-Algorithm
 =================

 This neural network (NN) named Back Propagation Neural Networks (BPN) which used EBP algorithm to be the core design.
-This NN can use in the recommendation, behavior analysis, data mining and data analysis (DA) especially DA is the better of application.
+This NN can use in the identification, recommendation, behavior analysis, data mining and data analysis (DA) especially DA is the better of application.

+In the use sample, I used this network to identify numbers 0 to 9, it worked as well.

-This project designed for mobile device perform the basic data analysis, it has a not bad performance in training the patterns.
-1 generation only needs < 10 ms to training.
+This project designed for mobile device perform the basic data analysis, the performance waiting for enhancing, but, in current version could work as well.
+1 generation only needs < 10 ms to training normally.

-If you need help to know how to use this network, just ask me via email.
+If you need to know how to use this network, but you don't find the suitable method to use, just ask me via email, let me help you.

 ``` objective-c
 #import "KRBPN.h"